tobiasrask/wmbus-client/README.md

 To be able to parse data from certain telegram we need low level support for the particular manufacturer and meter.
-This is called "Meter component", which reads telegrams from our Reader component and converts the information from payload to something meaninful, like current temperature or total water concumption.
+This is called "Meter component", which reads telegrams from our Reader component and converts the information from payload to something meaninful, like current temperature or total water consumption.

 ### Usage